Carobert85/sqlstyle.guide/sqlstyle.guide.md

+Style guide

 # SQL style guide

+## Purpose
+To improve the interoperability and quality of the marketing analytics team's SQL, which ultimately will help us scale up our reporting.

+## Values
+Utilizing this style guide aligns with the following Remitly values:
+1. Be an empathetic partner: Writing consistent easy to read SQL shows empathy to both your future self and for anyone else who will read your code in the future.
+2. Sweat the Details: How we work is important to the future of this department.
+   Coming up with the right query, while writing elegant, beautifully written SQL shows how much we care about practicing our craft.
+4. Be an owner: We own the code we write, and adhering to this style guide will make that ownership much easier.
+6. Constructively Direct: If there is something about this style guide that doesn't work, tell us.
+We collectively own this guide and it is supposed to work for all of us.

 ## Overview

-You can use this set of guidelines, [fork them][fork] or make your own - the key here is that you pick a style and stick to it.
-To suggest changes or fix bugs please open an [issue][] or [pull request][pull] on GitHub.

-These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams who have already read that book easier.
-This guide is a little more opinionated in some areas and in others a little more relaxed.
-It is certainly more succinct where [Celko's book][celko] contains anecdotes and reasoning behind each rule as thoughtful prose.

-It is easy to include this guide in [Markdown format][dl-md] as a part of a project's code base or reference it here for anyone on the project to freely read—much harder with a physical book.

-SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
+This style guide is forked from the SQL style guide by [Simon Holywell][simon] and is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
-Based on a work at [http://www.sqlstyle.guide][self].
+Based on a work at [https://www.sqlstyle.guide/][sqlstyleguide].

 ## General